hasanalimalvi/SPEECH-RECOGNITION/README.md

 # SPEECH RECOGNITION
-It is ML model which converts data in audio format to textual format.
-You can call it  basic version of *Google Audio Search* .
+It is a basic python program which use API to convert audio to text.

 ## 1. Read and Write Audio Files